rungpu/rungpu-client/README.md

 # Welcome to Rungpu!

-## This is short document that helps you kickstart your finetuning Journey with Rungpu.
+## This is short document that helps you kickstart your finetuning journey with Rungpu.

 We provide you with the client side python module - rungpu.py This module contains all the classes you would want to invoke to do the following tasks: